ZakariaTlilani/nova-translation-editor/README.md

 ## Nova Versions

-- For Nova 3.X use version 1.x of this package
-- For Nova 4.X use version 2.x of this package
+- For Nova 4.X use version 1.x of this package

 ## Features